Last updated on June 7th, 2026 at 05:50 am

 Real Scenarios: How Chapter 13 Sales Actually Work

 The following are based on patterns from my 10+ years buying homes from Chapter 13 filers in Texas.
 I’ve used illustrative scenarios rather than specific case studies for privacy reasons.
-The numbers, timelines, and outcomes reflect what actually happens in court, but names and some details are composites.
-The math is real—these are the distributions and plan modifications I see regularly.
+The numbers, timelines, and outcomes reflect what actually happens in court — the math is real.

 Scenario 1: In-Plan Sale with Early Discharge